JeetBanerjee89/Multiple_Linear_Regression_MLR/README.md

 # multiple_linear_regression
-This repository contains formulation and code for Multiple Linear Regression.
+This repository contains formulation and Python code for Multiple Linear Regression.